Arrokoth's Necklace: Deposition

 A region on which a layer $\gtrsim 0.3\lambda$ thick of ice has been deposited has a much higher visible albedo than a dirty ice surface.
 The albedo of ice or snow depends on its structure (a continuous solid or many small crystals separated by voids).
 Analogy with terrestrial water-ice hoarfrost suggests a low density porous structure with an albedo that may approach unity because of the absence of absorbing mineral matter.
 Its temperature drops (the magnitude of the decrease depends not only on its albedo but on its proximity to low albedo dirty ice regions, from which heat conducts), accelerating the net deposition of ice.

 A surface containing transparent volatiles is subject to an instability in which the volatiles evaporate from warmer, lower albedo, regions and deposit on cooler, higher albedo, regions, further increasing their albedo.
 Patches of high albedo ``hoarfrost'' grow at the expense of darker regions.
+Because of the extreme sensitivity of vapor pressure to temperature, these ``hoarfrost'' regions will be chemically pure, consisting of only the one chemical species that does not evaporate where it is deposited in the cooler shaded regions while being volatile enough to evaporate from warmer regions.

+{On a chemically pure surface Solar ultraviolet and cosmic ray irradiation cannot make the darker ``tholins'' that result from their action on a mixture of carbonaceous and nitrogenous species, forming C--N bonds.
+The same shadowing mechanism that keeps these regions comparatively cool also reduces the rate at which their material is reprocessed into darker compounds, and may preclude it entirely.
+Darkening by photochemical reprocessing competes with lightening by vapor deposition of ``snows''.
+Shadowing tilts this competition against darkening, both by reduction of irradiation and by providing a pure, single-species, composition.}